-Images of real people using your real products, and better yet, images of happy people benefiting from using your products, is a trend that can help you entice more users.
+Images of real people using your real products — better yet, images of happy people benefiting from using your products — is a trend that can help you entice more users.

-Here’s how WeWork’s Santa Monica landing page uses the trend:
+Here’s how WeWork’s Santa Monica landing page does it:

 The idea behind this is to tease your users into wanting to see more.

 The simpler and cleaner your directions, the better.
-Think paint-by-numbers easy, like here:
+Think paint-by-numbers easy, like this:

-This will help to shrink any objections your visitors may have and also eliminate any fears of a learning curve.
+This will help to reduce your visitors’ objections and eliminate their fears of a learning curve.

 This trend speaks to our psychological need to “try before you buy.”
-By offering your visitors free explanations of how your offer works, you can more easily sway them to use it.
-Plus, by taking them through the demo, it’s as if they’re already playing the client role, helping with the priming process.
-Keep that relationship dynamic going.
+By offering your visitors free explanations of how your offer works, you can sway them to use it more easily.
+Plus, by taking them through the demo, it’s as if they’re helping with the onboarding process and already playing the client role.
+Your job is to keep that relationship dynamic going.